morganross/FilePromptForge/README.md

 yes you can script multiple file handling with the cli, but ours handles folders natively find /path/to/folder -type f -exec sh -c 'cat "{}" | openai-cli complete > "/path/to/output/$(basename "{}")_response.txt"' \;
-ALSO I DONT THINK THAT CLI KNOWS ABOUT SYSTEM VS USER PROMPTS, WHICH MAY BE DIFFERENT THAN JUST .join
+ALSO I DONT THINK THAT CLI KNOWS ABOUT SYSTEM VS USER PROMPTS, WHICH MAY BE DIFFERENT THAN JUST .join maybe we just extend the existing cli instead of making new from scratch

 IMPORTANT DESCISIONS
 templates?